AWS RDS PostgreSQL

 - Click the 【Integration】 menu and select 【Cloud Account Management】

-- Click 【Add Cloud Account】, choose 【AWS】, and fill in the information required on the interface.
-If you have configured cloud account information before, skip this step.
+- Click 【Add Cloud Account】, select 【AWS】, and fill in the required information on the interface.
+If you have already configured the cloud account information before, ignore this step

-- Click 【Test】.
-After a successful test, click 【Save】.
-If the test fails, check whether the related configuration information is correct and retest.
+- Click 【Test】, and if the test is successful, click 【Save】.
+If the test fails, please check if the relevant configuration information is correct and test again

-- In the 【Cloud Account Management】 list, you can see the added cloud account.
-Click the corresponding cloud account to enter the details page.
+- Click 【Cloud Account Management】, and you can see the added cloud account in the list.
+Click the corresponding cloud account to enter the details page

-- Log in to the Func Console, click 【Script Market】, enter the official script market, and search for
+Log in to the Func console, click 【Script Market】, enter the Guance script market, and search:

-- After clicking 【Install】, input the corresponding parameters: AWS AK ID, AK Secret, and account name.
+Click 【Install】, then enter the corresponding parameters: AWS AK ID, AK Secret, and account name.

-- Click 【Deploy Startup Script】, and the system will automatically create a
+Click 【Deploy Startup Script】, the system will automatically create the

 Startup